 Addo Elephant National Park

 A visit to the Addo Elephant Park is a must if you’re in the Eastern Cape.
 You can spend a couple of days here and enjoy not only elephants but also lions, hyenas, zebras, rhinos, and buffaloes.
-This park is one of the few where you can see the Big Seven (Big Five plus sharks and whales), something that not even the Kruger Park has.
+This park is one of the few where you can see the Big Seven (Big Five plus sharks and whales), something that not even Kruger Park can offer.

 South Africa is a dream destination for safari and wildlife lovers.
 The country has dozens of national parks and game reserves so choosing only a couple can be a bit overwhelming.
 Apart from the Kruger, Addo Elephant, and Drakensberg National Parks, there are some others that are well worth your time.